Bob Fosse: Television

-Awards and legacy
+Awards, honors, and legacy

 At the 1973 Academy Awards, Fosse won the Academy Award for Best Director for Cabaret.
 That same year he won Tony Awards for directing and choreographing Pippin and Primetime Emmy Awards for producing, choreographing and directing Liza Minnelli's television special Liza with a Z. Fosse was the only person to win all three major industry awards in the same year.

-Fosse was inducted into the National Museum of Dance in Saratoga Springs, New York on April 27, 2007.
+Fosse was inducted into the National Museum of Dance in Saratoga Springs, New York, on April 27, 2007.
 The Los Angeles Dance Awards, founded in 1994, were called the "Fosse Awards", and are now called the American Choreography Awards.
-The Bob Fosse-Gwen Verdon Fellowship was established by their daughter, Nicole Fosse, in 2003 at the Alvin Ailey American Dance Theater.
+The Bob Fosse–Gwen Verdon Fellowship was established by their daughter, Nicole Fosse, in 2003 at the Alvin Ailey American Dance Theater.

 Reinking and Verdon kept Fosse's unique choreography alive after his death.
 Reinking played the role of Roxie Hart in the New York revival of Chicago, which opened in 1996.
 She choreographed the dances in Fosse style for that revival.
 In 1999, Verdon served as artistic consultant on a Broadway musical designed to showcase examples of classic Fosse choreography.
-Called simply Fosse, the three-act musical revue was conceived and directed by Richard Maltby, Jr. and Reinking, and choreographed by Reinking and Chet Walker.
+Called simply Fosse, the three-act musical revue was conceived and choreographed by Chet Walker, directed and co-conceived by Richard Maltby, Jr., and co-directed, co-choreographed by co-conceived by Ann Reinking.
 Verdon and Fosse's daughter, Nicole, received a special thanks credit.
 The show won a Tony for best musical.

 Fosse/Verdon is an eight-part American miniseries starring Sam Rockwell as Fosse and Michelle Williams as Verdon.
 The series, which tells the story of the couple's troubled personal and professional relationship, is based on the biography Fosse by Sam Wasson.
 It premiered in eight parts on April 9, 2019, on FX.
 At the 71st Primetime Emmy Awards, Fosse/Verdon received seventeen nominations, including Outstanding Limited Series and acting nominations for Rockwell, Williams, and Qualley.
 Williams won the Emmy for Outstanding Actress in a Limited Series.